jean-pierreBoth/coreset/README.md

 ## References to implemented algorithms

-For this purpose we consider coreset construction as described in the paper:
+We consider coreset construction as described in the paper:
  -  New Fraweworks for Offline and Streaming Coreset Constructions.
            Braverman, Feldman, Lang, Statsman 2022
            [arxiv-v3](https://arxiv.org/abs/1612.00889)